30 killed, 18 vehicles, houses burnt in fresh B-Haram attack

 He said the loss in human and material resources would definitely affect the economic well being of the few markets that had flourished in the area.

-According to him, the method adopted by the military to stop entry into the state capital was what kept hundreds of travelers stranded in the village for the insurgents to descend on.
+According to him, the method adopted by the military to stop entry into the state capital was what kept hundreds of travellers stranded in the village for the insurgents to descend on.

 “This strategy is alien anywhere in the world,” he added.